The Outbreak of Thermal Pollution

 One important thing to note is that not all wastewater is treated before being discharged into a natural body of water.

-As such, untreated domestic sewage, city stormwater, and agricultural waste can cause thermal contamination in water sources within reach.
+As such, untreated domestic sewage, city stormwater, and agricultural waste can cause thermal contamination of nearby water sources.

 So, why is that so?
 You might ask.
 This is because runoff waters and discharges are, more often than not, warmer than the streams, lakes, or oceans they flow into.

-Moreover, human use of land can cause specific changes that may also lead to thermal pollution.
+Moreover, human land use can cause specific changes that may also lead to thermal pollution.
 One specific human-induced cause of thermal pollution is deforestation.

-As humans harvest timber or, if not, clear land for crop planting and livestock raising, erosion becomes the climax that awaits at the end.
-It can also cause rivers and streams to have much wider, shallower stream beds, which is not good because it is prone to warming.
+As humans harvest timber or, if not, clear land for crop cultivation and livestock raising, erosion becomes the climax awaiting at the end.
+It can also cause rivers and streams to have much wider, shallower stream beds, which is not good because they are more prone to warming.

 In addition, clearing operations of trees and certain types of vegetation near lakeshores and riverbanks increase (primarily excessive) exposure to the sun, which in turn triggers water warming.